 First and foremost, growers will want to purchase garlic for planting from a reliable source.
 Purchasing from online seed retailers will ensure that the garlic has not been treated with any kind of chemical to prevent sprouting and is disease free.

-In general, garlic should be planted into the garden around 4-6 weeks before the first predicted freeze date.
+In general, garlic should be planted into the garden around four to six weeks before the first predicted freeze date.
 The process of overwintering garlic in the ground will ensure that the plant receives adequate cold treatment for the formation of bulbs in the spring.

 Beyond planting, the garlic will require little care.
 Once the ground has frozen in the winter, many growers may choose to cover the planting with a layer of leaves or mulch to insulate the planting until spring.